On the asymptotic magnitude of subsets of Euclidean space: Introduction

 In the first section the notion of the magnitude of a finite metric space is motivated and defined.
 It is then proved that for any $n$-point metric space, provided that the points are sufficiently far apart then the magnitude is well-defined and satisfies

 where $q_1(tX)\to 0$ as $t\to\infty$.
 So asymptotically the magnitude is just the cardinality of the underlying set or, equivalently, the Euler characteristic of the underlying topological space.
-It might actually be true that for any configuration of points in Euclidean space the magnitude is well-defined: all our examples of metric spaces with no magnitude are not isometrically embeddable in Euclidean space.
+Note that for subsets of Euclidean space, the ``sufficiently far apart'' caveat is not necessary and the magnitude is always well-defined \cite{Leinster:Magnitude}.